-We the professional personnel of the public schools of Charles County, Maryland, establish this Association in order to promote the highest standards of education in our county by the cooperative and independent action of a professional organization.
-We are concerned with the welfare of teachers as it affects the quality of education in this county.
-All of our immediate goals will be directed ultimately toward the welfare of public school children in Charles County.
+We the certificated personnel of the public schools of Charles County, Maryland, establish this Association to promote the highest standards of education in our county by the cooperative and independent action of a professional organization.
+We are concerned with the welfare of certificated employees as it affects the quality of education in this county.
+All of our immediate goals are to improve the working conditions of the certificated employees to enable employees to focus on the welfare of public school children in Charles County.

 The name of the organization shall be the Education Association of Charles County.
 It shall also be known as the EACC.